HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 :::

-## Case study: ditau events with KKMCee, Pythia8 and Whizard
+## Hands-on case study: ditau events with KKMCee, Pythia8 and Whizard

 In this section we describe, with exercises, the generation of an equivalent sample of Monte Carlo events with three diffent generators, `KKMCee`, `Pythia8` and `Whizard`.
 The process chosen is e<sup>-</sup>e<sup>+</sup> &rarr; tau<sup>-</sup>tau<sup>+</sup> (hereafter referred to as _ditaus_) at a centre of mass energy of 91.2 GeV.
 In the three cases 10000 will be generated and saved in `ROOT` files in `EDM4hep` format.